codekickstarter/crime-scene-java/README.md

-# crime-scene-java
+# Your code as a crime scene - Code maat

-A java implementation of the hotspot analysis done in the book "Your code as a crime scene"
+A java implementation of the hotspot analysis done in the book "Your code as a crime scene".

+I really like the simplicity of this analysis.
+The book uses python and an external tool (cloc) to count the lines of code.
+I decided to make a simple java program that combines both.

 ## Preparing the input